Neural Window Decoder for SC-LDPC Codes: Neural Non-Uniform Schedules for the NWD

-Note that the schedule with $29$ inactive CNs aligns with the pragmatic schedule in \cite{Hassan2017}.
-While the pragmatic schedule provides only one option of scheduling that could leads to performance loss as shown in Fig.~\ref{Fig:scheduling}~(b), the proposed method offers various options within the trade-off relationship between decoding complexity and decoding performance.
-Through neural non-uniform scheduling, one can flexibly achieve the desired balance between decoding complexity and decoding performance.
-It is notable that the proposed method is applicable not only to SC-LDPC codes but also to any codes with structural asymmetry in decoding influence.
+Note that the schedule with $29$ inactive CNs coincides with the pragmatic schedule in \cite{Hassan2017}.
+The pragmatic schedule provides only a single scheduling option, which may lead to performance loss as shown in Fig.~\ref{Fig:scheduling}(b).
+In contrast, the proposed method offers multiple options along the complexity-performance trade-off.
+Furthermore, the method is not limited to SC-LDPC codes and can be applied to other codes with structural asymmetry.